nicholasdille/container-slides/120_kubernetes/kyverno/cosign.md

 ## Kyverno for Cosign

-Kyverno can verfiy image signatures
+Kyverno can verify image signatures

 Select images using wildcards